serverless/serverless/docs/providers/aws/guide/plugins.md

 This way, if user sets `someProperty` by mistake to `false`, the Framework would display an error:

 ```
-Serverless: Error: .custom.yourPlugin.someProperty should be string
+Serverless: Configuration error: custom.yourPlugin.someProperty should be string
 ```

 #### `defineFunctionEvent` helper

 Let's say your plugin adds support to a new `yourPluginEvent` function event.
-To use this event, a user would need to have `serverless.yml` file like this:
+To use this event, a user would need to have `serverless.yaml` file like this:

 ```
-// serverless.yml
+// serverless.yaml

 functions:
   someFunc: